Jean-Charles Moreux

 The Catholic Little Michel with church forecourt in Hamburg's Neustadt.

 Jean-Charles Moreux (1889– 7 July 1956) was a French architect, and a representative of a rigorous and poetic classicism.

 Life

 Gaining a diploma at the École des Beaux-arts de Paris in 1922, he was a friend of Jean Lurçat and worked for Jacques Doucet, baron Robert Rothschild and vicomte Charles de Noailles.

+In 1926, he met Bolette Natanson (daughter of Alexandre Natanson); together they designed decorative objects and refined interiors.
+In 1930, he opened a gallery in Paris, christened "Les Cadres" (the Frames).
+Bolette passed away in 1936.

+In the years that followed, he continued to exhibit his work in select Parisian salons, attracting a discreet but devoted clientele that included Jean Patou.